Eligibility and enrollment

 - Individual and child(ren), or

-There are also classes of coverage for surviving spouses and family members of deceased employees and retirees, and spouses and family members of retirees covered by the Medicare Primary Option and the Medicare Supplement Plan option.
+There are also coverage tiers for surviving spouses and family members of deceased employees and retirees, and spouses and family members of retirees covered by the Medicare Primary Option and the Medicare Supplement Plan option.

 Each class of coverage described in this section has its own contribution rate.
 Retirees and survivors receiving monthly benefit checks from ExxonMobil pay by deductions from these checks on an after-tax basis.
 Other retirees or survivors and participants with continuation coverage pay by check or by monthly draft on their bank account.